-The perturb_chem_bdy option runs independently of RAND_PERTURB and as such may be run with or without the RAND_PERTURB scheme, which operates solely on the interior grid.
-However, selecting perturb_bdy_chem=1 will require the generation of a domain-size random array, thus computation time may increase.
+The perturb_chem_bdy option runs independently of rand_perturb and as such may be run with or without the rand_perturb scheme, which operates solely on the interior grid.
+However, selecting perturb_bdy_chem=1 will require the generation of a domain-size random array to apply the perturbations in the lateral boundary zone, thus computation time may increase.
+When running WRF-Chem with have_bcs_chem = .true. in &chem, chemical LBCs read from wrfbdy_d01 are perturbed with the random pattern created by rand_perturb=1 (available from version 3.7).